 Drupal 7… how will it affect your site upgrade?
 Oh, be sure it will — there are some major differences between Drupal 6 and Drupal 7.
 First and foremost, Drupal 6 will no longer be supported or receive security updates, while Drupal 7 is newer and has better support.
 It is also the most tested version ever released.
 In this blog post, we will help you find out how Drupal 7 can change your website user experience.

 Is Drupal 7 Any Better Than Drupal 6?

-First of all, Drupal 7 is much more user-friendly than Drupal 6.
+- Drupal 7 is much more user-friendly than Drupal 6.
 Now you have access to administrative links on each page where you can edit various page elements without going to an administration page first.
 It also has improved support for integration of WYSIWYG editors and more drag-and-drop options.
-The addition of new module allows users to create their own menu for the pages they visit the most.
+The addition of a new module allows users to create their own menu for the pages they visit the most.

-Additionally, owners and developers may be assured that there is a bug-free code base, as an automated code testing framework has been added.
+- Additionally, owners and web developers may be assured that there is a bug-free code base, as an automated code testing framework has been added.

-Drupal 7 received some architectural modifications as well.
-You can now create flexible content, add fields to users, comments, or extend your own application with the new Drupal’s built in content field system.
+- Drupal 7 received some architectural modifications as well.
+You can now create flexible content, add fields for users, comments, or extend your own application with the new Drupal’s built-in content field system.